 Over the years, Amazon has greatly expanded, selling millions of different products and opening numerous fulfillment centers (inventory warehouses) around the world.
 As efficient and attractive as Amazon seems, it still has its problems.
 Here is a snapshot of the challenges, along with a few opportunities:

 Barriers to Entry

-You can't just to jump on Amazon and start selling.
-As the platform has become inundated with sellers who don't follow the rules, Amazon has had to become more strict in allowing who can sell, and what can be sold.
+It has become more and more difficult to just jump on Amazon and start selling.
+As the platform continues to take on new sellers who don't always follow the rules, Amazon has had to become more strict in allowing who can sell, what can be sold, and how.

-Sellers must be approved to sell clothing, shoes, handbags, automotive items, and many more types of inventory.
+Sellers must receive approval to sell clothing, shoes, handbags, automotive items, and many more types of inventory.
 The list of categories requiring approval keeps growing.
 And it isn't that easy to be approved.
-This doesn't happen on eBay.
-There are no barriers to entry, and anyone can sell any item that isn't on eBay's restricted list.
+On the plus side, sellers on Amazon do have automatic approval to sell in a few categories as soon as they open their selling account.

 Amazon Sellers Only Get Their Money Every Two Weeks